-On a recent crossing from Portsmouth to Honfleur I was interested to check how significant the error was between our actual GPS position and that recorded in the logbook using time & distance covered through the water.
+On a recent crossing from Portsmouth to Honfleur I was interested to see how significant the error was between our actual GPS position and that recorded in the logbook using time & distance covered through the water by dead reckoning or estimated position.
 If our GPS had completely failed and we hadn’t recorded fixes every hour (heaven forbid) then all we’d have to go on would be distance travelled through water, course steered and tidal set/drift to mark up our estimated position.

 Recording fixes in the logbook

 On a long crossing I always find it easier to log position using a range and bearing from the centre of a compass rose on the paper chart.
 It’s easier to read from the GPS, quicker to write down in the log book [eg “CR2 263/21.1”], it’s less error prone to plot on the chart and the crew can usually help out too.
 If you’re at all prone to seasickness then transposing lat/long coordinates to the chart requires more head down concentration than a simple line and range, and so is to be avoided.

 You just have to be very careful to enter the lat/long of the compass roses correctly – I checked range & bearing on the chart before setting off from Gosport marina.
 You can also lock them in the chart plotter so no one accidentally edits them.
 And if you’re tempted only to record in the logbook and not on the chart you’ll miss out on the big picture of your progress over time – see how this let me down on my first skippered crossing.
 Of course, if you have a chart plotter (we didn’t in 2012) and you’ve switched on tracking you could opt not to plot on the paper chart – but I like to.